silverfly1992/stereo-matching-dpc/README.md

 This project is an example of stereo matching algorithm written based on OneAPI dpc++, including two kernel types, Basic and ND-Range for GPU.

-The cost function of stereo matching is the simple sum of absolute value (SAD) of the local window .
+The cost function of stereo matching is the simple Sum of Absolute Difference (SAD) of the local window .
 In order to speed up the calculation, the original C++ code has converted the two-dimensional cost calculation into: first calculate the one-dimensional cost in the vertical direction, and then aggregate in the horizontal direction.
 The disparity position is calculated using the Winner Takes All (WTA) algorithm.

-**This project has been tested on Windows and Intel's DevCloud.**
+**This project has been tested on Windows system and Intel's DevCloud environment.**

 ### 1. Windows environment：